- What To Know About Switching From ADSL To NBN

 Where can I check the rollout and cut-off dates?

-If you want a shortcut and further assistance, click here.
+But if you want a shortcut and further assistance, check out our website.

-As the authorities are dropping outdated Internet infrastructures, your old home phone and ADSL+ broadband services will be out of service after the 18-month cut-off.
+As the authorities are dropping outdated Internet infrastructures, your old home phone and ADSL2+ broadband services will be out of service after the 18-month cut-off.

-As of this writing, NBN temporarily halted some of its planned disconnections in response to the COVID-19 Global Pandemic until further notice.
+At the time of writing, the NBN Co has temporarily halted some of its planned disconnections in response to the COVID-19 Global Pandemic until further notice.

 How about our home phone?